Retirement withdrawal strategies: Stay tax smart

 How taxes and RMDs affect retirement withdrawals

-Generally, your first stop for withdrawals should be RMDs from tax-deferred accounts.
+Generally, your first stop for withdrawals should be RMDs from tax-deferred accounts or any account that requires a lifetime RMD.
 That's because any RMD that hasn't been withdrawn for the year could be subject to a 50% tax penalty.3 This is where donating to charity, in other words a qualified charitable distribution (QCD), can both satisfy the RMD and avoid a taxable event.

 Next, consider withdrawing from accounts that are taxable to you—regardless of whether you spend or reinvest those distributions.
 Examples include capital gains, dividends, and interest.
 (Keep in mind that these different types of distribution may be taxed at different rates.)